malaise/ada/README.txt

 Relocation of the Makefiles directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If the Makefiles installation directory is not '$(HOME)/Makefiles', then the
-new location can be set must be set in the environment variable 'MAKFILES_DIR'.
+new location can be set in the environment variable 'MAKFILES_DIR'.
 Otherwise:

 - the definition of 'TEMPLATES' in 'common.mk' has to be adapted,